ansys/scade-pyhg/doc/source/user-guide/example.rst

 Example
 =======

-This sections show the result of the harness generation for a simple SCADE Test SSS scenario: This scenario address the operator ``Common::MinMaxU8``, defined in the ``Common.etp`` SCADE project.
+This section shows the result of the harness generation for a simple SCADE Test SSS scenario.
+This scenario addresses the operator ``Common::MinMaxU8``, defined in the ``Common.etp`` SCADE project.

 * Input scenario